Creating and Using Widgets

 }

-If you’re creating an app-specific widget into the app directory, as described in code organization, remember to use the correct relative path, i.e.:
+If you’re creating an app-specific widget into the app directory, as described in project organization, remember to use the correct relative path, i.e.:

 import { Widget, Signal } from '../lib/base/widget.js';